magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

 The Four Noble Truths
 =====================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>oday I have been invited\</span\> by the abbot to give you a teaching, so I ask you all to sit quietly and compose your minds.
+class="dropcaps-words" markdown="1">oday I have been
+invited</span>&nbsp; by the abbot to give you a teaching, so I ask you all to sit quietly and compose your minds.
 Due to the language barrier we must make use of a translator, so if you do not pay proper attention you may not understand.

 My stay here has been very pleasant.
 Both the Master and you, his followers, have been very kind, all friendly and smiling, as befits